microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 * `smilioEvent`: a key used to lookup which backboard event corresponds to a given Smilio event.
 This is used in the Smilio robots, not Touchfree App

 ### Guest App
 The target use case for the Touchfree app is for a visitor to a location to launch the Touchfree Feedback app by scanning a QR-code with their phone.
-The end user will not have a Microshare account.
+The end user will not have a Microshare® account.
 To enable this to work:

 Follow the instructions “Instructions - Guest Access” to configure the Touchfree App as a guest app.